SenteonLLC/senteonllc.github.io/beta/main.md

 # Installation

-## Please note there are two installs that need to be done to support the Senteon Infrastructure.
-Please first follow the steps for installed Command Center followed by the steps to install the Senteon Agent.
+## Please note there are 2 programs that need to be installed for Senteon to work.
+Please first follow the steps for installing Command Center, and then follow the steps to install the Senteon Agent.
-### The Command Center allows for remote management and administering of the system, but the Senteon Agent is necessary to apply the controls and changes pushed by command center.
+### Command Center is used for central administration of Senteon
+### Senteon Agents are installed on every endpoint and are used to apply the controls and changes pushed by Command Center.

 For the purposes of the beta, Senteon has provided you with:
 - Installer for Senteon Command Center
 - Credentials for Senteon Command Center
-- Credentials for Managed Account
+- Managed Account ID and Registration Code

 > **Note**: In full release, you will be able to create new Managed Accounts through Command Center.

-Senteon installation is divided into two separate sets with different installers.
-The provided installer is the Command Center installer, where customers can manage their controls and accounts.
-After installing Command Center, the agent installer must be deployed on systems that controls should be applied on.
+Senteon installation is divided into two separate stages that use different installers.
+The provided installer is for Command Center, the administrator console.
+After installing Command Center on the computer you wish to use for Senteon administration, the Senteon Agent installer will be created for you to deploy on your endpoints.
 Documentation for setting both up can be found below.

-Please be aware that Senteon does not currently support Command Center and Agent installations on the same system.
-It is highly recommended to keep the services separate to reduce to possibility of operational conflicts with their databases.

 # Command Center Installation Steps

-1) Load up `SenteonCommandCenter.msi` onto the machine that is intended to be used as the central console and execute (double-click).
+1) Transfer `SenteonCommandCenter.msi` onto the computer that is intended to be used as the central console and execute (double-click).

 <img src="images/startInstall.png" width="750">

-2) Accept the Senteon End-User License Agreement and select `Next`.
+2) Review and Accept the Senteon End-User License Agreement, then select `Next`.

 <img src="images/eula.png" width="550">